I Got Quarantine Fit And Lived to Tell the Tale

 I could take the modification on things that I knew I physically struggled with.
 I could take the advanced form of some exercises I knew I had the capacity to do.
 I could tell things I really struggled with in week 1 were a lot easier in week 2 and 3.
 Instead of worrying about rating scales I was actually looking forward to getting busy and noticing the value of the work.
 I followed this instructor on Instagram and flagged a few more of her programs for future use.
 I’m currently working through a weight lifting and hiit double whammy with a different coach who I’ve learned to love to hate over the course of each set and have quite possibly called him every name in the book, but in a similar way, I’m more excited about being able to say “whew, wow, I can’t believe I managed that” and know that I did the best I could.
 The weights got easier, the movements got more manageable, and I actually felt better.

 I also really really learned the value of rest.
 Understanding my body’s limits is one thing, but knowing when to take a day off, especially off-schedule on the workout calendar, became vital.
 I feel more confident, more resilient, and more like myself.

 4. Social significance

-Quarantine is hard, being away from our people is hard, and adjusting to new routines is hard.
+Quarantine is hard, being away from our people is hard, exercise is hard, and adjusting to new routines is hard.
 You can do it.
 We’re in it together.